websockets/ws/README.md

 ## Protocol support

-* **Hixie draft 76** (Old and deprecated, but still in use by Safari and Opera.
-  Added to ws version 0.4.2, but server only.
-Can be disabled by setting the `disableHixie` option to true.)
 * **HyBi drafts 07-12** (Use the option `protocolVersion: 8`)
 * **HyBi drafts 13-17** (Current default, alternatively option `protocolVersion: 13`)